 Lern- und Lehrformen

-This lecture will be held by the PhD students of our chair.
-Each PhD student will cover two lecture appointments.
+The lecture will be held by the PhD students of our chair.
+Each PhD student will cover one lecture appointment.

 The final exam will be an oral exam.